bluegenes/2022-paper-protein-kmers/manuscript.md

 Here, the use of `sourmash gather` minimum set cover approach assigns each protein k-mer to its most likely/parsimonious match based on presence of other proteome k-mers present in the query genome/metagenome.

-Kaiju[@doi:10.1038/ncomms11257] first introduced protein-level metagenomic classification using 6-frame translation, though Kaiju uses a seed-extend approach to generate protein alignments (minimum match length 11aa), rather than a purely k-mer based approach. for Kaiju, a sensitivity/specificity tradeoff -- longer matches (minimum match length 11 instead of 12 for MEM yielded larger gains in sensitivity for a relatively small(er) loss in precision).

 **distinguishing features this vs kaiju:**
 - min-set-cov --> low false pos
-- fracminhash --> faster, smaller databases
+- fracminhash --> faster, smaller databases (though might need to increase scaled value)
 -